Finding Focus logoFinding Focus

 Align With Audience

-Update the landing page to speak to Teachers since they are the ones who actually drive adoption of Finding Focus — not students.
+Update the landing page to speak directly to teachers since they are the user group responsible for driving adoption of Finding Focus.

 Update Visual Design

-Modernize the design of the landing page to help make a good first impression and to help communicate that the product they are signing up for is polished.
+Modernize the design of the landing page to help make a good first impression and to communicate the quality and maturity of the product experience.

 Include Trust Signals